All About Call Recording

 Advantages

-- Suitable for all analogue telephones including, Standard Telephones (handset & handsfree mode) Cordless Telephones and Conference units.
+• Suitable for recording phone calls on all analogue telephones including, Standard Telephones (handset & handsfree mode) Cordless Telephones and Conference units.

 Disadvantages